rhargreaves/aws-sam-cli-docker/README.md

 ## Tips

-* If running in Docker Compose, be sure to add `--docker-network <compose_network>` to have SAM-created containers be able to talk to its network.
+* If running in Docker Compose, be sure to add `--docker-network <compose_network>` to have SAM-created containers be able to talk to its network
+* To refer to a complete stack using the `sam local start-api` feature and this image, see [rhargreaves/dog-walking](https://github.com/rhargreaves/dog-walking)